Viktoriya Yermolyeva: Career

 In 2003, Yermolyeva explored jazz music and studied with Leonid Chizhik.

 Since 2008, she has focused her career on playing rock music, concentrating on heavy metal covers by many famous metal bands.
 Her web videos have over 80 million views.

 On 29 January 2011 she performed her first live rock concert in Reykjavík, Iceland (VIGGIE & VIKA: Live in Iceland) collaborating with drummer Brian Viglione.

 In 2016, Yermolyeva released an album that was a mix of covers and original compositions.
 It was funded via the crowdfunding platform PledgeMusic, and was entitled "Fan's Edition".

 In 2020, Yermolyeva released the album Happiness is not the Point consisting of original compositions.
 On the album she plays the piano as well as providing singing and spoken word.

 Personal life

-Yermolyeva currently resides in Koblenz with her pet dogs.
+Yermolyeva currently resides in Neunkirchen, Austria, with her pet dogs.
 She enjoys pottery and gardening.
 Yermolyeva speaks Russian, English, and German.
-Her husband Anselm Huber passed away in 2019.
+Her husband Anselm Huber died in 2019.